Freetown Christiania: Further developments

-In fiction and popular culture

 Christiania native Lukas Forchhammer of the Danish pop band Lukas Graham wrote the 2016 song "Mama Said" about his experience growing up in the community.

 The mid-2010s documentary Christiania: 40 Years of Occupation covers the community's history.

 Freetown Christiania featured prominently in the script for the third episode of the 2016 Trailer Park Boys spinoff "Out of the Park: Europe".

-Episode 5 of the 2022 Netflix drama Clark portrays Clark Olofsson plotting a bank robbery with members of the Red Army Faction while hiding in Christiania after escaping incarceration in Sweden.